 On our first day of school, we started a nature journal with pictures and pressed flowers that we had been collecting all summer in our yard.
-Louise loved seeing the flowers again and remembering when we got them.
+L loved seeing the flowers again and remembering when we got them.
 She really loved the glue.
 She loved making a book to show John.
 She loved finding the flowers in our golden guide.
-Overall, Louise is kind of crazy about school, and insists on calling me teacher.
+Overall, L is kind of crazy about school, and insists on calling me teacher.

 BUT - I realized on our second day of school that I don't have enough activities planned.
 She wants every day to be as project-filled as the first, and most days I don't have that much planned.
 So I'm trying to find more activities and resources, while still keeping it very simple for my over-scheduled fall.
 So far, I've realized that keeping it simple works just fine, and we're having a blast.
 We're still usually finished by 10am So here are a couple things I added this week:

-1. Paper Flowers Louise can't get enough of gluing right now.
+1. Paper Flowers L can't get enough of gluing right now.
 So, using our pictures in our journal, I started cutting out the shapes of flowers and all their parts from construction paper (and tissue, wrapping and art paper I had lying around).
 Then she glued them on to the paper.
 We talked about the different shapes, colors and textures of all the parts as we put them together.
 Once they were all glued, I had her write the names of each part on the paper.
 (To clarify: she can't actually read all of these words, but she knows the letters and we sound them out as we write.)

 I felt like she learned so many things in this simple activity that we made up on the spot.
 Gluing and writing, identify parts, noticing what is different, and learning about specific flowers.
 We had so much fun making them and they turned out so pretty!
 This was definitely my favorite part of the week.